Why Joseph Insurance Was Established

 Covers financial loss due to mistakes, negligence, or bad advice in the services you provide professionally.

-- Real estate agent mis-advises value or deadlines → client sues for monetary damage
+Examples: You as an insurance agent give incorrect information → client suffers loss.
+Real estate agent mis-advises value or deadlines → client sues for monetary damage.

 - If a prospect trips in your office and breaks a hip → General Liability